PolMine/polmineR/README.md

 ### MacOS

 The following instructions for Mac users assume that R is installed on your system.
 Binaries are available from the [Homepage of the R Project](https://cran.r-project.org/bin/macosx/).
 An installation of RStudio is highly recommended.
-The Open Source License version of [RStudio Desktop](https://www.rstudio.com/products/rstudio/download/) is what you need.
+Obtain the Open Source License version of [RStudio Desktop](https://www.rstudio.com/products/rstudio/download/).

 #### Installing 'polmineR'